-What a yummy recipe for “Meatless Mondays.”
-For years I’ve been on the quest for a decadent tasting classic macaroni and cheese that’s low in calories and fat.
+For years I’ve been on the quest for a decadent tasting, classic macaroni and cheese that’s low in calories and fat.
 So many recipes ended up in the trash.
-I was about to give up when I realized for years I’d been making a boxed recipe for my kids and a little healthier.
+I was about to give up when I realized for years I’d been making a boxed recipe for my kids and it was a little healthier.
 In addition to the package of cheese from the box, I’d add reduced-fat butter instead of regular, reduced-fat milk and add a little reduced-fat cheese.
 All of a sudden a light bulb went off!
-I could doctor up one of the newer whole grain boxes but add all healthy ingredients, make it even cheesier and a little gourmet too.
-These additions, reduced-fat cottage cheese and cheddar cheese make it really cheesy.
-The cottage cheese melts into the mix and no one would ever guess it’s been added.
-Next, chopped tomatoes for color and flavor.
-Finally, it’s topped with multigrain bread crumbs before it’s baked.
-The results are a dreamy, cheesy, rich tasting mac and cheese.
-The skinny for 1 serving, 283 calories, 6 grams of fat, 5 grams of fiber and 7 Weight Watchers POINTS PLUS.
+I could doctor up a whole grain box by adding all healthy ingredients and make it even cheesier and a little gourmet!
+The results are a dreamy, cheesy, rich-tasting mac and cheese!
+The skinny for 1 serving, 283 calories, 6 grams of fat, 5 grams of fiber and 7 Blue WW Freestyle SmartPoints, and 8 Green.
 My entire family loves this recipe and I hope yours does too!

 Prep Time: 12 minutes

 !
 (6oz) box Whole Grain Kraft Macaroni & Cheese

 ¼ cup reduced-fat cottage cheese or fat-free ricotta cheese

 ¼ cup reduced-fat milk

 1 tablespoon reduced-fat butter or Smart Balance Light